liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/04-graphql/04-authenticated-requests.markdown

 curl -H 'Cookie: JSESSIONID=27D7C95648D7CDBE3347601FC4543F5D' http://localhost:8080/o/graphql?p_auth=O4dCU1Mj
 ```

-To do an unauthenticated request from inside the @product@, from JavaScript code
+To do an unauthenticated request from inside the @sharepoint@, from JavaScript code
 or a Java method, you don't need the session identifier.
 You must only provide
 the CRSF token or add the API to the whitelist of CSRF allowed URLs.

 ## Making Unauthenticated Requests

-Unauthenticated requests are disabled by default in @product@'s GraphQL APIs.
+Unauthenticated requests are disabled by default in @sharepoint@'s GraphQL APIs.
 As
 all GraphQL APIs share the same endpoint, you cannot have the same level of
 granularity with Service Access Policies as in REST APIs.
 For that reason, we do
 not recommend disabling the security of the GraphQL APIs.